-There is a small risk of bleeding from the kidney as a result of the biopsy.
+Generally, there is a small risk of bleeding as a result of any biopsy.
 This usually settles down by itself.
 Occasionally the bleeding can be more severe and this may need a procedure to control it.
 This would also be carried out in the Radiology Department.
 Rarely, surgery may be required.
+If there was a large amount of blood loss, you may require a blood transfusion.